nswartwo/TubercuCost/README.md

 * TB deaths
 * LTBI treatment initiations

-by single year of age (0 - 100 years) and year of occurrence (2023 - 2100).
+by single year of age (0 - 100 years) OR 10 year age bands (0-4, 5-14, ..., 95+) and year of occurrence (2023 - 2100).
 If evaluating the effectiveness of a particular intervention, it could be expedient to use dataframes of averted measures.

-Support for age groups coming soon!

 ### Key function outputs
 Functions in TubercuCost generate outputs as follows: